Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: Methodology: sample selection and classification

 \subsection{Data extraction and classification of surface density profiles}

 We derived one-dimensional (1D) surface density profiles from the face-on view using radial annuli with a constant interval of 0.1 kpc.
 These profiles were fitted with a model consisting of a S\'ersic bulge and an exponential disk (see the left panels in Figure~\ref{fig:1} for examples), where the initial parameters were estimated from separate fits to the inner and outer regions under visual judgment.
 This fitting procedure yielded the disk scale length (\(h_R\)) and the bulge S\'ersic index (\(n\)).
-The outer boundary for the fit is set at the smaller radius $R$ of \(30\) kpc or where the surface density falls below \(10^6 \,\mathrm{M_\odot\,kpc^{-2}}\), following \citet{chamba2020} and \citet{trujillo2020}.
+The outer boundary for the fit is set at the smaller of \(30\) kpc or the radius where the surface density falls below \(10^6 \,\mathrm{M_\odot\,kpc^{-2}}\), following \citet{chamba2020} and \citet{trujillo2020}.
 As illustrated in the left panels of Figure~\ref{fig:1}, we classify such galaxies based on the residuals of this fit in their outer parts: Type~I (residuals within \(\pm 0.2\) dex), Type~II (down-bending, residual \(< -0.2\) dex), and Type~III (up-bending, residual \(> 0.2\) dex).
 The break radius \(R_{\rm break}\), marked by black dashed lines, is defined as the largest radius where the residual is equal to zero.

 Five galaxies from the parent sample were excluded due to ambiguous profiles.
 Our main sample comprises 418 central, disk-dominated galaxies, with subsamples classified as 161 Type~I (38.5\%), 141 Type~II (33.7\%), and 116 Type~III (27.8\%) disk profiles.
-As illustrated in the right-lower panel of Figure \ref{fig:1} (solid line), these types exhibit distinct stellar mass dependencies.
-Galaxies with a Type~I disk (green) account for $\sim30-50$\% of disk galaxies cross a broad mass range ($10^{10}$–$10^{11.2}M_{\odot}$).
-Galaxies with Type~II disk (blue) account for $\sim40$\% of disk galaxies at the low-mass end ($<10^{10.6}\,M_{\odot}$) but decline sharply at higher masses ($>10^{10.6}\,M_{\odot}$).
-Conversely, the Type~III (red) fraction dramatically increases from 20\% to 60\% across the same mass range.
+As illustrated in the right-lower panel of Figure \ref{fig:1} (solid profiles and histograms), these types exhibit distinct stellar mass dependencies.
+Galaxies with a Type~I disk (yellow) account for $\sim30-50$\% of disk galaxies across a broad mass range ($10^{10}$–$10^{11.2}M_{\odot}$).
+Galaxies with a Type~II disk (blue) account for $\sim40$\% of disk galaxies at the low-mass end ($<10^{10.6}\,M_{\odot}$) but decline sharply at higher masses ($>10^{10.6}\,M_{\odot}$).
+Conversely, the Type~III (pink) fraction dramatically increases from 20\% to 60\% across the same mass range.
 We emphasize that our main sample, limited to kinematically-selected central disks, cannot directly benchmark morphology-based observational samples.